How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 Good tent ventilation is essential when camping in cooler weather to avoid condensation buildup

-15. Snuggle up to Take Advantage of Your Tentmate’s Body Heat!
+15. Snuggle up to Tentmate’s

 The flip side of this is that these are also how your body can gain heat.
 Concerning convective heat, see the tips above and below.
 For conductive heat, there’s nothing better than heat radiation from another human (or canine) to raise your core temperature, so be sure to bring one (or a few) along for the ride when camping in cooler weather.